 Why Should I Monitor Iso Phase Bus Ducts?

-The availability of a power plant depends crucially on the reliability of major high voltage components such as the generator, isolated phase bus (IPB) and the generator step-up transformer (GSU).
+Power plant availability depends on the reliability of the generator, isolated phase bus and the generation step-up (GSU) transformer.
 It is important for power plants to have reliable isolated phase bus ducts.
-The key benefits to implementing online monitoring are
+Therefore, the key benefits to implementing online monitoring are

 - Increasing safety for workers